jailad/Self-Driving-Cars-Term1-Project4/writeup.md

 ### - Smoothing transitions.<a name="epl2"></a>

 * Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L813-L844), and [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L934), and [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L940).
-* Description: If we decide that the current detected polynomial make(s) sense, then we add it to the recent valid history, and then we generate a mean of the recent valid values.
+* Description: If we decide that the current detected fit make(s) sense, then we add it to the recent valid history, and then we generate a mean of the recent valid values.
 This allows the transitions to be smooth, and not 'jumpy'.

 ---